encoresky/react-mobile-share/README.md

 # React-Mobile-Share

 Provides an easy and simple way to share data (such as text, url and media) via mobile’s build-in share module.
+It is based on [Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share).

+## Features
+- Lightweight
+- Share text, url and image.
+- Works on Android and iOS

 ## 🔧 Installation